I sit down with Danielle to discuss SEO challenges and some tips and tricks to dominate Local SEO. Danielle is the person Hello SEO.

 We typically do things when we’re looking for keywords, and we’re looking, especially if we’re about to write something, is we go down to the frequently asked questions do you guys use that.

-I make sure that those questions that people ask I also put them into my clients Google My Business.
+I make sure that people ask those questions.
+I also put them into my client’s Google My Business.
 If I’ve got an electrician and frequently asked questions or ask, “how much does an electrician charge?”
 I will ask that question to my clients Google My Business.
 What do you charge as an electrician and then respond to that, so I’m putting that information into their Google My Business profile?

 I’m also writing articles using those questions as your main topic or h1 headers anyway because you’re answering a question that google wants you to answer.